Olatunjiomotayo/Olympic-Team-Medal-Analysis/README.md

 •	prev_medals: Number of medals won in previous competitions.
 •	medals: Actual number of medals won in the current competition.
 ________________________________________

+## Key Findings:

+  1. The number of athletes and previous medal counts are strongly correlated with current medal outcomes.
+  2. A trained linear regression model achieved satisfactory predictions with low error metrics.

+## Visualisations:
+  1. Scatter plots of athletes vs. medals and age vs. medals provide valuable insights.
+  2. Histogram of medal distribution highlights performance trends across teams.

+## Contribution
+Contributions are welcome!
+If you have suggestions or improvements, please create an issue or submit a pull request.